NLnetLabs/routes/README.md

 > route_monitoring global 0 10.0.0.1 12345 0 none "e [123,456,789] 10.0.0.1 BLACKHOLE,123:44 127.0.0.1/32"
 ```

-One can also use the tool in a batch-like mode by storing the commands to send in a tezt file and piping them into the tool.
+One can also use the tool in a batch-like mode by storing the commands to send in a text file and piping them into the tool.
 Beware however that the tool exits when the input pipe is closed.

 ### Documentation